mdwe/aws-in-practice-workshop/README.md

 ### Python tools

 1. `Flake8` - is a Python library that wraps PyFlakes, pycodestyle and Ned Batchelder's McCabe script.
-It is a great toolkit for checking your code base against coding style (PEP8), programming errors (like “library imported but unused” and “Undefined name”) and to check cyclomatic complexity.
+It is a great toolkit for checking your code base against coding style (PEP8), programming errors (like “library imported but unused" and “Undefined name") and to check cyclomatic complexity.
 [Read more](https://simpleisbetterthancomplex.com/packages/2016/08/05/flake8.html)

 2. `Black` - is a Python code formatter.
 By using it, you agree to cede control over minutiae of hand-formatting.
 In return, Black gives you speed, determinism, and freedom from pycodestyle nagging about formatting.
 You will save time and mental energy for more important matters.
 Blackened code looks the same regardless of the project you're reading.
 Formatting becomes transparent after a while and you can focus on the content instead.